Combine your interests in both accounting and management to gain a unique skills set and career advantage.

 Management topics include areas such as:

-You gain a strong grounding in financial and management accounting, with case studies applying accounting theory to practice.
+Our accounting and management degree will give you a strong grounding in financial and management accounting, with case studies applying accounting theory to practice.
 You learn how to manage people and organisations in complex global environments and develop the quantitative skills needed for strategic decision making.

 In your first year, you are also introduced to topics such as marketing, finance and economics.
 This ensures you gain a broad knowledge of core business areas and concepts which you can use throughout your degree and future career.
 As your course develops, you can choose from selected optional modules to tailor the programme to your career aspirations.